ElectricRCAircraftGuy/LibreBulletin/README.md

 Run `python3 bulletin_find_and_replace.py` to generate a new bulletin from the `.odt` file template.

 ### Instructions
- 1. Open and manually format the "ward_bulletin_template.odt" document as desired:
+ 1. Open and manually format the "**ward_bulletin_template.odt**" document as desired:
    1. Insert any textual strings you'd like to become "fields".
    2. Manually update any announcements, formatting, or other non-automated parts of the template.
- 2. Insert all field names and values in "bulletin_INPUTS.txt".
+ 2. Insert all field names and values in "**bulletin_INPUTS.txt**".
 Also read the instructions at the top of this document.
- 3. Update "config.py" with paths and other variables, as required by the document.
+ 3. Update "**config.py**" with paths and other variables, as required by the document.
  4. Then run `python3 bulletin_find_and_replace.py`.
- 5. Your new, finalized and coverted, ready-to-go LibreOffice Writer `.odt`-format bulletin will automatically open.
+ 5. Your new, finalized and converted, ready-to-go LibreOffice Writer `.odt`-format bulletin will automatically open.
  6. Manually print it or export it to PDF, as desired.
  7. Done!